Clay Portrait Heads (KS1/2) Discover sculpture in our art gallery. Draw a friend and investigate the properties of clay by sculpting a portrait.

 Anglo Saxon Pots (KS1/KS2) Anglo Saxons used clay pots for many of their everyday life activities from cooking, to cremation.
 Create your own Anglo Saxon Pot from clay, inspired by our collection and decorate it the Runic Alphabet.

-Learn how Stone Age people made their pots.
+Prehistoric Pots (KS1/KS2) Learn how Stone Age, Bronze Age and Iron Age people made their pots.
 Create your own Stone age pot from clay, inspired by the pots in our collection and decorate it with it natural materials.